fidelitousone/researchpal-sprint2/README.md

 9. Add a password to the user you added in step 4: `psql -c "ALTER ROLE $USER WITH PASSWORD '<your-password>'"`
 - Remember to replace `<your-password>`.
 You will need to remember it for local deployment.

 ## Setup Google Authentication
-1. Create your google API account [here](https://console.developers.google.com/apis/dashboard)
+1. Create your Google API account [here](https://console.developers.google.com/apis/dashboard)
-2. Credentials>Create Credentials
+2. Go to Credentials > Create Credentials
 - OAuth client ID
 - Application type>Web App
 - Name your client